MohamedMamdoouh/Tansekak/docs/PRODUCTION_SETUP.md

 - Builds Angular frontend (production configuration)
 - Builds and runs .NET unit tests on `Tansekak.sln`

 CI does **not** build the Docker image or deploy.
-Deploy is handled by Render auto-deploy on push to `main` (when using the Blueprint or manual auto-deploy).
+Deploy is handled by Render auto-deploy on push to `main`.

 ---